faaxm/spix/README.md

 ```

 You can also use [PyAutoGUI](https://pyautogui.readthedocs.io) in combination with
 Spix.
-Have a look at the example script [](examples/RemoteCtrl/script/autogui.py).
+Have a look at the [example script](examples/RemoteCtrl/script/autogui.py).

 ## What are the applications of Spix?
 The obvious use for Spix is to automatically test the GUI of your Qt/QML application